cp3402-students/a2-cp3402-2019-team23/README.md

 3. ```git push -u origin develop``` to push the committed files to the develop branch.

 ## Deploying
-Our deployment strategy employs the use of webhooks to automatically pull any changes that are made to the master branch into the wp-content folder on the staging server.
-Currently, this is only triggered based on push events.
+Our deployment strategy employs the use of webhooks to keep the sites up to date with the repository, replacing the wp-content folder on the servers.
+The develop branch replaces the folder on the staging server while the master branch replaces the folder on the production server.

+The content of the site is controlled through the use of the wp-sync-db plugin to push and pull the database between the servers and Local Development Environments.